CES vs TMS

 This form of brain stimulation involves the application of a small, completely safe and controlled electrical current via a specialized sponge, ear-clip, or hydrogel electrodes targeting the cranial nerves of the brain.
 Cranial electrotherapy stimulation devices are often useful in treating insomnia, depression, mood swings, anxiety, and even chronic pain.
 Note that, as CES technology is classified as a Class III medical device by the FDA, you need to obtain approval from a licensed medical practitioner in order to purchase one yourself.
 This can easily be done online using this telemedicine gateway: HelpDetoxMe.com

 Most TMS devices are quite large, wall-powered, heavy, and affixed to a cart-based setup with modular components for cooling and other features.
+With the exception of home TMS devices.
 Practitioners can also complement these devices with EEG and Neuronavigation technologies for increased precision and real time feedback.

 If you want at-home, self-administered treatment that is safe and comfortable, consider cranial electrotherapy stimulation devices (CES), but remember that you will need to obtain permission from a medical expert before purchasing, such as from HelpDetoxMe.com.
 Otherwise, those who opt for transcranial magnetic stimulation devices (TMS) will need to work with their local practitioner.
+If you have a home TMS device, you still need to consult with a medical professional before use.
 To learn more about these and other treatment solutions, contact us at Caputron today.
 We’re happy to help!